 By the way, if you aren’t already, we’d love to have you follow us on Instagram!
 I share behind the scenes glimpses of the life of a work at home mom food photographer including food styling and photography tips, kitchen hacks, sneak peeks at upcoming recipes, and fun photos from daily life.

 I explained to Corban that different ingredients can cause certain reactions with each other, and that learning about these reactions is called chemistry.
-Then we jumped into the experiment.
+Then we jumped into our toddler science experiment.
 Here’s how easy it is.

 Now your little one can use medicine droppers, turkey basters, squeeze bottles, whatever you have on hand, and start making their masterpiece.